10 Day West Coast Itinerary

 Day Five: The Oregon Coast

 I will go on the books saying that you need to spend at least three days driving the entire Oregon coast.
 You will be disappointed if you only do a two-day drive.
 You miss a lot!
-There are tons of amazing cute towns, shops and parks along the way that beg you to come visit.
+If you add a day in your 10 Day West Coast Itinerary, add an extra day on the Oregon coast.
+There are tons of amazing cute towns, shops, and parks along the way that beg you to come to visit.
 With that said here was our adventure down the Oregon coast.

 First stop: Astoria